curl/curl/docs/cmdline-opts/data.md

 If you enter an exclamation mark after the filename followed by one or two numbers separated by a minus sign, only the bytes from the file that are within the limits of those numbers is sent.
-The notation is the same as that used by the '--range' option.
+The notation is the same as that used by the '--range' and '--variable' option.

 The data for this option is passed on to the server exactly as provided on the command line. curl does not convert, change or improve it.
 It is up to the